stinedec/portfolio/source/img/README.md

 # Images

-Images should be optimized, run `grunt minify` or run manually using [ImageOptim](https://imageoptim.com/).
+Images will be optimized on `grunt watch`, and can be ran manually with `grunt minify` or using [ImageOptim](https://imageoptim.com/).

 Naming Conventions: